roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Aha.
 I was drinking it when research progressed or something good were to happen."

-I swallowed the words 'together with Nagisa.'
+I swallowed the words "together with Nagisa."
 For it should be a bother to explain about Nagisa to Ohan,  no deep meaning  lay therein.

 "Okay.
 You have to wait a little."